DBHammer/CTouchstone/README.md

   and l_quantity < '50.03';
 ```

-The first line in the example will show the parameter ids that are not filled successfully and the original parameter value, find the parameter value with the same parameter id in the log information and replace it on.
+The first line in the example will show the parameter ids that are not filled successfully and the original parameter value, find the parameter value with the same parameter id in the log information, and replace it.
 In this example, the data in the first line is 0.04, which is 0.03+0.01 in the query, find the data with id 129 in the log is 0.12, then replace 0.03+0.01 with 0.12.<br>

 ### Conflicting virtual parameter replacement
 In addition to the above real "parameters" (i.e., parameters that exist in the original query), there are also some virtual parameters that need to be filled in manually.
-Virtual parameters are parameters that do not actually exist in the original query, but are generated by the Mirage algorithm to simulate the query.
+Virtual parameters are parameters that do not actually exist in the original query but are generated by the Mirage algorithm to simulate the query.
 For example, in the 21st query of TPCH, there is a where condition `l1.l_receiptdate > l1.l_commitdate`, which Mirage converts to `l1.l_receiptdate - l1.l_commitdate > Parameter`, where the Parameter is the virtual parameter.
 And {id:95, data:interval '-340'day} in the log is the value that this virtual parameter should fill, so here it should fill `l1.l_receiptdate > l1.l_commitdate - 340 day`.
-Another case of virtual parameter is when the query plan is two query trees, the output result of one query will become the parameter used in the other query plan, then this output result will become a virtual parameter, for example, the 22nd query of TPCH.
+Another case of a virtual parameter is when the query plan is two query trees, the output result of one query will become the parameter used in the other query plan, then this output result will become a virtual parameter, for example, the 22nd query of TPCH.
 The query plan result of the inner loop is used as the query condition parameter of the outer loop.
 From the first line of 22_1.sql in the queries folder, you can see `cannotFindArgs:{id:109,data:'$0',operand:public.customer.c_acctbal},{id:100,data:'0.0',operand.
 public.customer.c_acctbal}`.
 Here `$0` is the virtual parameter, and the corresponding parameter found in the log should be filled as `-1000`.
 The result of the inner query can be seen in the 22nd query of TPCH as the parameter of the outer loop.
 This is shown below

 ```sql